szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ### Build and measurements

-The final build uses QCN-12A+ SMD branchline couplers from Mini-Circuits.
-The layout of the individual amplifiers on the PCB is identical to the single LNA, in order to preserve their (already characterized) performance.
+The final build uses off-the-shelf SMD branchline couplers (Mini-Circuits QCN-12A+).
+The layout of the individual amplifiers on the PCB is identical to the single LNA, in order to preserve their (already characterized) performance, and the in- and out connecting trace lengths are equal.

 ![balanced_photo](balanced_photo.jpg)